EIT-ALIVE/eit_dash/docs/user_manual.md

 <img src=images/preprocessing_filter.png width="800px" style="border: 1px solid black">
 </kbd>

+When you have selected your period and filters, ensure they are both listed on the right side under "Results", and then click on **`ANALYZE`** at the top of the page.

 ## ANALYZE page

 Click `Apply EELI` to run EELI analysis.
 When the analysis is completed, it is possible to see